News

 Funded in 2022

-Dr. Bogart and Dr. Voss focuses on understanding mental health outcomes in individuals with FA, revealing high rates of PTSD, anxiety, and depression, alongside common challenges such as stigma and fertility issues.
+Dr. Bogart and Dr. Voss focus on understanding mental health outcomes in individuals with FA, revealing high rates of PTSD, anxiety, and depression, alongside common challenges such as stigma and fertility issues.
 Their research emphasizes the importance of accessible mental health support and community connections, particularly for marginalized groups, with recommendations intended for the Fanconi Cancer Foundation.

 National Institutes of Health (NIH) Center Comprehensive Program for Natural History of Development of Squamous Cell Carcinoma in Fanconi Anemia